rsamala-osius/Backbone-with-requirejs/README.md

     * it consists npm install, grunt run, and node server

 ### Later use
-  * use node server.js to run the file
+  * use node server.js to run the application (server)

 ### handlebar file changes
   * use **grunt handlebars** command